-"You have to be aware of all the latent possibilities that give a work its special character - its atmosphere, its moods, its contrasts."

-- Alfred Brendel
+"You have to be aware of all the latent possibilities that give a work its special character - its atmosphere, its moods, its contrasts." - Alfred Brendel

-"Possibly my favorite sight-line in the Museum, and one I'm lucky enough to glimpse often."

-Look at this painting and then go find Snow Scene by John Henry Twachtman, (next page).
+MyCAM Curator's Choice: Study of Contrasts Second Floor - G230 "Possibly my favorite sight-line in the Museum, and one I'm lucky enough to glimpse often."
+ACTIVITY: Look at this painting and then go find Snow Scene by John Henry Twachtman, (next page).
 How does this compare or contrast to the Kline?